ra-in-bow-dev/aho-news/README.md

 About
 -----
-This is a simple p2p app for community microblogging.
+This is a simple p2p community messageboard.

 Features
 --------